Swimming at the 1963 Pan American Games

 The Swimming competition at the 4th Pan American Games was held in São Paulo, Brazil during the Games' run in 1963.
-It consisted of 16 long course (50m) events: 8 for males and 8 for females.
+It consisted of 16 long course (50 m) events: 8 for males and 8 for females.

 In these Games, the U.S. earned all gold medals that were in dispute in swimming.

-Venezuela won for the first time a medal, a bronze in the women's 4x100m medley relay.
+Venezuela won for the first time a medal, a bronze in the women's 4 × 100 m medley relay.